-Why study Art History?
+Why study art history?

-Art History - the study of art from across the world, and from the ancient to this present day - covers virtually every aspect of human history and experience.
+Art History - which embraces the study of the visual arts and architecture from across the world, and from the ancient to the present day - covers virtually every aspect of human history and experience.
 When you study Art History, you look at works of art not just as objects, but as a way of understanding the world, and the societies in which they were created.

 Some of the questions you will ask include: what were the conscious and unconscious choices that led to an artwork's form and subject matter?
-What does its content - how people are represented, how religion is shown - tell you about the society in which it was created, and its history?
+What does its content - how people are represented, how religion is shown - tell you about the society in which it was created and its history?
 How was it received when it was first put on display, and how has this changed?

-By asking these questions, you will gain profound insights into how people throughout time and across the world lived, thought, felt and understood the world around them.
+By asking these questions, you will gain profound insights into how people throughout time and across the world lived, thought, felt, and understood the world around them.